olcf/olcf-user-docs/systems/summit_user_guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 The ``-alloc_flags`` option to ``bsub`` is used to set allocation-wide options.
-These settings are applied to every compute node in a CSM allocation.
+These settings are applied to every compute node in a job.
 Only one instance of the flag is accepted, and multiple ``alloc_flags`` values should be enclosed in quotes and space-separated.
+For example, ``-alloc_flags "gpumps smt1``.

 The most common values (``smt{1,2,4}``, ``gpumps``, ``gpudefault``) are detailed in the following sections.